Cat + Gamer

 Cat + Gamer (猫暮らしのゲーマーさん, Nekogurashi no Gēmā-san) is a Japanese manga series written and illustrated by Wataru Nadatani.
 It was serialized in Shogakukan's shōnen manga magazine Shōnen Sunday S from November 2018 to January 2022.

+Plot

+Riko Kozakura is a 29-year-old office worker who spends all of her free time playing video games.
+When she takes in a stray kitten that had been found near her office, she tries to adapt to life as a pet owner using concepts from her games.

 Publication

 Cat + Gamer, written and illustrated by Wataru Nadatani, was serialized in Shogakukan's shōnen manga magazine Shōnen Sunday S from November 24, 2018, to January 25, 2022.
 Shogakukan collected its chapters in eight tankōbon volumes, released from May 17, 2019, to April 18, 2022.

 In July 2021, Dark Horse Comics announced that it had licensed the manga for English release in North America.
 Translated by Zack Davisson, the first volume was released on March 2, 2022.